dkirkby/E4S/setup.md

 ## Update the bootloader of both METRO boards to v.3.13.0

 Connect the M4 to your computer via USB.
-It should appear on your desktop as a new USB drive named **CIRCUITPY**.
+It should appear on your desktop as a new USB drive.

 On a Mac, the first time you insert a new M4 device, you may trigger the "Keyboard Setup Assistant" which attempts to configure a new USB keyboard.
 You can safely close the popup window and ignore this.

-Double click the *Reset* button on the M4.
+If the drive is named **CIRCUITPY**, open it and delete all the files it contains (e.g. by dragging them to the trash).
+Next, double click the *Reset* button on the M4.
 The large round LED should turn green and **CIRCUITPY** will be renamed **METROM4BOOT**.  *You can safely ignore any warnings about the drive not being properly removed.*

+If the drive is already named **METROM4BOOT** you can skip the delete and double click steps above.

 Download the appropriate bootloader image to your computer then drag and drop it onto the **METROM4BOOT** USB drive:
  - [M4 Express](https://github.com/adafruit/uf2-samdx1/releases/download/v3.13.0/update-bootloader-metro_m4-v3.13.0.uf2)